 - (a) Duty to Report.
 City Officials shall report any conduct that the person knows to be a violation of this Article.
 Failure to report a violation of this Article is a violation of this Article.
-For purposes of this section, submittal of a Complaint or a report made to the Fraud, Waste or Abuse hotline shall be considered to be a report under this Section.
-A report to the hotline may remain anonymous unless disclosed by the caller. - (b) Financial Disclosures.
+For purposes of this section, submittal of a Complaint or a report made to the Fraud, Waste, or Abuse hotline shall be considered to be a report under this Section.
+A report to the hotline may remain anonymous unless disclosed by the caller. - (b)(a) Financial Disclosures.
 All Candidates for City Council, including Candidates for Mayor, shall file financial information reports as required by, and in accordance with, State law.
-All prospective Vendors and City Officials shall file disclosure forms as required by, and in accordance with, State law. - (c) Business Disclosures.
-All City Officials shall file with the City Auditor annual reports listing the names of human individuals with whom the City Official is named partner in the following types of businesses: General Partnership, Limited Partnership, Limited Liability Partnership, or Limited Liability Corporation, or Professional Corporation.
+All prospective Vendors and City Officials shall file disclosure forms as required by, and in accordance with, State law. - (e)(b)Business Disclosures.
+When a Pending Matter is before the City Official, and the City Official has knowledge of being a partner with one of the owners of the Business Interest with the Pending Matter, all City Officials shall file with the City Auditor a report listing the known names of human individuals with whom the City Official or the City Official's spouse is named partner in the following types of businesses: General Partnership, Limited Partnership, Limited Liability Partnership, or Limited Liability Corporation, or Professional Corporation.
 Annual reports shall be submitted within ninety (90) days of taking office.
 Failure to submit a report shall not serve as a basis for a Complaint unless the City Official fails to submit a report within thirty (30) days of being provided written notification of the omission.
 Neither the existence of a business relationship as described in this Section, nor the submission of a report required by this Section shall prevent a City Official from participating in Deliberations on matters pending before the City absent a Conflicting Interest.